 A couple of years ago, the Infant & Toddler Forum asked parents and carers to help them turn their toddler feeding guidance into something easy and practical that takes the guesswork out of toddler meal planning.
-It ended up being one of the biggest ideas sharing activities in the UK and I wrote about it at the very start here.
+It ended up being one of the biggest ideas sharing activities in the UK.

 The ideas submitted at the time led to the creation of a fantastic new resource which I am so excited to share with you.
 The Toddler Menu Planner is a simple and visual guide to help all families get the balance right when it comes to feeding children.

 It’s often hard to know which foods to give, how much and how often especially when you first move on to solid food.
 Rapidly growing toddlers need more nutrients in each mouthful of food than adults and The Toddler Menu Planner is specially developed to meet those growing needs of smaller tummies.